Ways to Attack Your Web Application

 - SSL Stripping (HTTP-downgrading attacks)

-SQL InjectionSQL Injection is one of the most common techniques to manipulate data.
+SQL Injection is one of the most common techniques to manipulate data.
 Using correct request with arbitrary SQL code in it.
 A hacker can achieve different goals: get personal data, add some data without any verification or just drop your entire database.
 Can be fixed by validating request data and using escaping for special characters.

-XSSXSS allows an attacker to compromise any user operations with a web application.
+XSS allows an attacker to compromise any user operations with a web application.
 There are main categories of this type of attack: reflected, stored and DOM-based.
 Reflected is the simplest but most popular one uses HTTP request parameters or HTML form.
 The main approach is to create a URL to a trusted resource but with malicious code inside it.
 Stored XSS much more tricky, it can help gain access to the server.
 The most frequent angle of attack is user files or text that can be stored at a server without proper validation.
 The third one, DOM-based can modify the content and structure of documents from DOM (Document Object Model).
 All these attacks can be prevented by proper validation.

-CSRFCSRF is a very dangerous attack focused on users.
+CSRF is a very dangerous attack focused on users.
 An attacker uses the mechanism of cookie authentication to get authorized at web app.
 This exploit can be used because of some types of authentication send automatically cookies to every request to a website.
 Can be fixed with using header token-based authentication (but it less secure at other aspects) or CSRF-token (partially).